 The Company recognizes revenues for energy service on a monthly billing cycle basis.
 The Company defers over a 12-month period net interruptible gas revenues, other than those authorized by the NYSPSC to be retained by the Company, for refund to firm gas sales and transportation customers.
 The Company accrues revenues at the end of each month for estimated energy service not yet billed to customers.
-Unbilled revenues included in O&R's balance sheet at December 31, 2014 and 2013 were \$43 million and \$38 million, respectively.
+Unbilled revenues included in O&R's consolidated balance sheet at December 31, 2015 and 2014 were \$32 million and \$43 million, respectively.